-The remote ID according to RFC 4649 uniquely identifies the client that is making a DHCPv6 request.
+According to RFC 4649, the remote ID uniquely identifies the client making a DHCPv6 request.

-This option is analogous to the DHCP option "remote ID" of the relay agent in the case of IPv4.
+This option is analogous to the DHCP option "Remote ID" of the relay agent in IPv4.

-- %: Inserts a percent sign. - %c: Inserts the MAC address of the interface at which the relay agent received the DHCP request.
-If a WLAN-SSID is involved, then this is the corresponding BSSID. - %i: Inserts the name of the interface on which the relay agent received the DHCP request. - %n: Inserts the name of the DHCP relay agent as specified under Setup > Name. - %v: Inserts the VLAN ID of the DHCP request packet.
+- %: Inserts a percent sign. - %c: Inserts the MAC address of the interface where the relay agent received the DHCP request.
+If a WLAN-SSID is involved, then this is the corresponding BSSID. - %i: Inserts the name of the interface where the relay agent received the DHCP request. - %n: Inserts the name of the DHCP relay agent as specified under Setup > Name. - %v: Inserts the VLAN ID of the DHCP request packet.
 This VLAN ID is sourced either from the VLAN header of the DHCP packet or from the VLAN ID mapping for this interface. - %p: Inserts the name of the Ethernet interface that received the DHCP packet.
 This variable is useful for devices featuring an Ethernet switch or Ethernet mapper, because they can map multiple physical interfaces to a single logical interface.
 For other devices, %p and %i are identical. - %s: Inserts the WLAN SSID if the DHCP packet originates from a WLAN client.
-For others clients, this variable contains an empty string. - %e: Inserts the serial number of the relay agent, to be found for example under Status > Hardware-Info > Serial number.
+For other clients, this variable contains an empty string. - %e: Inserts the serial number of the relay agent, to be found for example under Status > Hardware-Info > Serial number.